 What standards, laws, and regulations require a user access review?

-Reviewing user access rights is required by many internаtional IT security regimes, including:
+Reviewing user access rights is mandatory to many international IT security requirements, including:

 The National Institute of Standards and Technology (NIST) is a non-regulatory US government agency that provides cybersecurity guidelines and standards followed worldwide.
 The AC-1 and AC-2 controls from NIST Special Publication 800-53 require organizations to conduct a periodic review of access rights and policies.
 Your organization may create its own schedule for user access reviews and use a software solution to conduct them.

 The Payment Card Industry Data Security Standard (PCI DSS) is a worldwide security standard for organizations processing data on credit cards and cardholders.
-Requirement 7 of PCI DSS describes obligatory access control measures that include granular access control, the principle of least privilege, and periodic revision of user roles and rights.
-Also, requirement 12 obliges organizations to review their access control policies at least once a year.
-For performing successful user access reviews and meeting other requirements of the standard, organizations that handle cardholder data should implement relevant PCI DSS compliance software.
+PCI DSS Requirement 7 describes obligatory access control measures that include granular access control, the principle of least privilege, and periodic revision of user roles and rights.
+To perform successful user access reviews and meet other requirements of the standard, organizations that handle cardholder data should implement relevant PCI DSS compliance software.

 The General Data Protection Regulation (GDPR) unites data privacy laws across the European Union (EU) and applies to organizations collecting and processing the personal data of EU residents.
 Article 32 of the GDPR requires organizations to audit the data they process and people with access to it (including employees and third-party vendors).
 Non-compliance with this GDPR requirement may result in extensive fines.